michaelnisi/blake/README.md

 In this function you implement the transformation from input to output and pass the result to the callback.

 The `src` object for a exemplary blog post exposes the following.
+For brevity the contents of `body` and `template` appear shortened here.

 	header: { title: 'Closure',
 		      description: 'A function together with a referencing environment',